 Also, I am often asked where to get the mebendazole pills since the company stopped domestic (USA) production.
 As it happens, I have friends and family in Asia (Vietnam) and the pills are readily available at a pharmacy without a prescription.
 I usually buy 200 (500 mg) pills for about $20 (USD).
 They are sold as a cure for intestinal parasites... and some also know it is an anti-cancer drug.
 Ask around.
 You probably have friends who are linked with family in Asia and they might be willing to help.

 Another suggestion I often make is for people to have a great vacation, say in Saigon, for a couple of weeks.
-The food is great and you can visit the pharmacy while you experience a unique culture with wonderfully delicious food!
+The people are great and you can visit the pharmacy while you experience a unique culture with wonderfully delicious food!
+No prescription is needed.